 Are you using an equal-Sign sidereal zodiac?
 Or, one with unequal divisions that fit the various extents of the constellations?

 Interesting!
-I also have Square my Asc (2 degree orb).
-And, I am obsessed with the astrological Ages that result from Precession, both the Precession of the Equinox and Precession of the Perihelion.
+I also have :uranus: Square my Asc (2 degree orb).
+And, I am obsessed with the astrological Ages that result from Precession, both the Precession of the Equinox and Precession of the Perihelion. :biggrin:

 Here's something you might find interesting.
 The approximately 26,000 year Precession of the Equinox has what astrologers consider Retrograde motion through a zodiac affixed to the constellations, and it's in early constellation Pisces moving "backwards" toward constellational Aquarius.
 But, the around 108,000 year cycle of Precession of the Perihelion has Direct-motion relative to the constellations.
 It's currently in the middle of the constellation Sagittarius, just opposite the star, Sirius.